Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 "Yeah, we don't deserve that."

 "If you say so.
 I love you, Allison."
 Seeing her face going slack in surprise, he hastened to elaborate.
 "Your species, that is.
 I would not change to be one of you, but you have no idea how happy it makes me that the human race exists.
-You excite and scare me---you represent death too, but you represent the...the right *kind* of death.
+You excite and scare me - you represent death too, but you represent the...the right *kind* of death.
 Being around your kind makes me feel alive rather than terrified."

 Allison didn't know how to take that.
 "I guess...thanks?"